 You can also experiment with various settings to discover this technical analysis indicator’s nuances before using it in your trading.

-You can use the default settings, as most traders do, or you can tweak them to suit your particular trading style better.
+You can use the default settings, as most traders do, or tweak them to suit your particular trading style better.
 To change the inputs and styles, click on “Settings” to make the changes.